nazavalente/investment-portfolio/README.md

 # Investment Portfolio Web Application

 Investment Portfolio Web Application is a full-stack web application designed to help users manage and monitor their investment portfolio.
-The application provides features for managing assets, categories, transactions, financial targets, watchlists, and portfolio dashboard summaries.
+The application provides features for managing assets, investment categories, transactions, financial targets, watchlists, and portfolio dashboard summaries.

-This project was developed as a web-based portfolio management system using a separate frontend and backend architecture.
+This project was developed as a local full-stack web application using a separated frontend and backend architecture.

 ## Project Overview